 What Are Daily Devotions?

-What are daily devotions, though?
 Devotion itself is love, loyalty and enthusiasm, so as Christians, we should certainly have (and show) daily love, loyalty and enthusiasm towards God and kingdom living.

-Bible reading, Check.
+Scripture reading, Check.
 Devo, check.
 Prayed for the things that matter to me, check.
 Okay, now, on to the rest of my day.
 There’s so much to do, how will I ever get it all done?Ouch

 But let’s not miss the point.